rhinobase/raftyui/apps/docs/app/(docs)/docs/components/menubar/page.md

 ---
 title: Menu Bar
+nextjs:
+  metadata:
-pageTitle: Menu Bar - Rafty UI
+    title: Menu Bar
     description: A visually persistent menu, commonly found in desktop applications, offers rapid access to a consistent set of commands.
 ---

 A visually persistent menu, commonly found in desktop applications, offers rapid access to a consistent set of commands.